ericasimon16/woodwell_internship/README.md

 ## Recommended Workflow
 `FAIR/examples/basic_run_example.ipynb`

 I've added a submodule that links to a repo owned by Dr. Chris Smith, the main creator of FaIR.
-The examples directory is very useful i
+The examples directory is very useful if you are interested in understanding how FaIR works, particularly if you'd like to modify/create an instance of the model.
+However, if you are just interested in running an exisiting instance and visualizing the outputs, then this step may not be necessary.

 `FaIR_hist.ipynb`

-this notebook
+this notebook...